gidromiximilin/gidromiximilin/README.md

 - 👋 Hi, I’m @gidromiximilin
-- 👀 I’m interested in ...
+- 👀 I’m interested in study of similar projects as NOSANA.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Polytechnic University.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everyone
-- 📫 How to reach me telegram @gidromiximilin
+- 📫 How to reach me telegram @gidromiximilin and instagram @rsutam2003n

 <!---
 gidromiximilin/gidromiximilin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.